Does Drinking Alcohol Affect Hair Loss?Does Drinking Alcohol Affect Hair Loss?

 But how does overindulging impact hair loss?
 Is there a connection?
 According to experts, the answer is yes.
 The damage excessive alcohol consumption does to the body can stress your hair follicles, which can lead to thinning hair and hair loss.
 Damage to your hair can also be a result of nutritional imbalances that are often linked to alcohol abuse.

-Shop: GRO+ Advanced Hair Products with CBD
+Shop: GRO+ Advanced Hair Products

 Heavy Drinking and Nutrition